 2. The wood had to be cedar to meet the requirements of the red heifer.

-6. Cedar of Lebanon is aromatic and highly resistant to rot and insects, but it is soft so it would get scratched and dinged up in the nearly five hundred years since the Temple was constructed.
+6. Cedar of Lebanon is aromatic and highly resistant to rot and insects.
+It is soft, so it would get scratched and dinged up in the nearly five hundred years since the Temple was constructed.

-7. The cross had to be clean wood, because unclean wood would have defiled Jesus, so there was not some stake in the ground to which Jesus’ cross beam was added, so Jesus carried His entire cross not just a portion of a cross.
+7. The cross had to be clean, anything unclean would have defiled Jesus.
+There was not some stake in the ground to which Jesus’ cross-beam was added, so Jesus carried His entire cross, not just a portion of a cross.

-8. Question: People were crucified in Jerusalem why not use the existing equipment?
+8. Question: People were crucified in Jerusalem, why not use the existing equipment?
 Answer: At Passover time, Jerusalem was crowded with people from out of town.
 The law required those participating in the Passover to be clean that is ritually purified from anything unclean.
 Contact with something unclean made a person unclean.
-To this end, Jerusalem was cleaned, tombs were whitewashed, etc. Anything that would cause someone to become unclean was removed or marked if it could not be removed, this would include crosses, because anything that contacted a dead body was unclean.
+To this end, Jerusalem was cleaned, tombs were whitewashed, etc. Anything that would cause someone to become unclean was removed or marked if it could not be removed.
+So there were no used crosses, anything that contacted a dead body was unclean.
 Any crosses would have been removed by at least a week earlier to prevent contact with the people camping everywhere.

-9. Jesus’ trial took longer than anticipated by the Sanhedrin, because of the restriction that the Roman governor must approve all capital cases.
-Pilate was reluctant to execute of Jesus.
+9. Jesus’ trial took longer than anticipated by the Sanhedrin because of the restriction that the Roman governor must approve all capital cases.
+Pilate was reluctant to execute Jesus.

-10. The chief priests pushed Pilate to crucify Jesus but near the end of the trial, Pilate unexpectedly turned over the crucifixion to the chief priests.
+10. The chief priests pushed Pilate to crucify Jesus.
+Still, near the end of the trial, Pilate unexpectedly turned over the crucifixion to the chief priests.

 John 19:16-17 Finally Pilate handed him over to them to be crucified.
 So the soldiers took charge of Jesus.
 17 Carrying his own cross, he went out to the place of the Skull (which in Aramaic is called Golgotha).

-11. The chief priests were not in the business of crucifixion so they had to come up with a cross for Jesus on short notice.
-The time was short and Jesus needed to be crucified immediately (by the rules of the Sanhedrin the execution could not be postponed and could not occur on a Sabbath, which was coming in less than twelve hours).
-Second, crucifixion is a slow process, it could take several days to take the life of the victim, but by breaking the legs of a victim the process could be over in a few minutes.
+11. The chief priests were not in the business of crucifixion, so they had to come up with a cross for Jesus on short notice.
+The time was short, and Jesus needed to be crucified immediately.
+(By the rules of the Sanhedrin, the execution could not be postponed and could not occur on a Sabbath, which was coming in less than twelve hours).
+Second, crucifixion is a slow process; it could take several days to take the life of the victim.
+By breaking the legs of a victim, the process could be over in ten minutes.

-12. The Temple would have a large supply of wood for burning the sacrifices, but the wood would be cut too small to be easily useful for a cross.
+12. The Temple had an ample supply of firewood for burning the sacrifices.
+It was cut too small to be useful for a cross.
 With time at a premium, the chief priests used the wood that they had available.

-13. The chief priests were in a hurry to have Jesus crucified so they provided the wood for the cross so there would be no further reason for delay in getting Jesus crucified.
+13. The chief priests were in a hurry to have Jesus crucified, so they provided the wood for the cross so there would be no further reason to delay getting Jesus crucified.
 The wood they had handy was a doorframe from a room in the Temple that had recently been replaced.
-The door frame would include the threshold which would be replaced at the same time.
+The door frame would include the threshold, which would be replaced at the same time.
 The threshold was made from pine and was likely heavily worn.

 14. Jesus carried his cross from the Judgment hall/Praetorium/Antonia Fortress, which was adjacent to the Temple court.

-The shortage of time is evident in that Jesus trial continued throughout the night the first night.
-It is likely the construction was halted during the Passover so what remained would be something considered valuable enough to be worth recycling.
-Cedar us an excellent wood for an enduring project because it is highly resistant to insects and rot, but cedar is soft and brittle so something like a doorpost would get beat up, scratched, dented, chipped, etc. and look ratty over time so it would be logical to replace it.
-Also because it was exposed to the elements for centuries its beautiful red color would have become gray.
+The shortage of time is evident in that Jesus’ trial continued throughout the night the first night.
+The construction was halted during the Passover, so what remained would be something considered valuable enough to be worth recycling.
+Cedar us an excellent wood for an enduring project because it resists insects and rot, but it is soft and brittle.
+Something like a doorpost would get beat up, scratched, dented, chipped, etc. and look ratty over time so it would be logical to replace it.
+Also, because it was exposed to the elements for centuries, its beautiful red color would have become gray.

-Neither the Passover lamb nor the unleavened bread eaten in the homes of Israel represented Jesus (except in the case of the Last Supper).
-While all Israel was to be kingdom of priests (Exodus 19:6) Israel still had a consecrated priesthood to offer sacrifices.
-The same is true today for Christians we are to be a kingdom of priests (Revelation 1:6; 5:10; 20:6), but we need a consecrated priest to consecrate the sacrifice.
-And just as the priests of Israel were required to abstain from sex during the period when they ministered so also Catholic priest abstain because their ministry in continuous, rather than one week every six months for Levitical priests.
+Neither the Passover lamb nor the unleavened bread, eaten in the homes of Israel, represented Jesus (except in the case of the Last Supper).
+While all Israel was to be a kingdom of priests (Exodus 19:6), Israel still had a consecrated priesthood to offer sacrifices.
+The same is true today for Christians.
+We are to be a kingdom of priests (Revelation 1:6; 5:10; 20:6), but we need a consecrated priest to consecrate the sacrifice.
+The Levitical priests abstained from sex during the week when they ministered, every six months.
+So also, Catholic priests abstain during their continuous ministry.

 Rev 3:20 Behold I stand at the doorway and knock—the cross as the doorway, come in and eat—the Eucharist.
 Rev 3:8 I have set before you an open door.
 While the doorway is in the shape of a cross, the door cannot be closed.
 The threshold was used to connect the three other pieces to make the cross into one unit.
-Jesus could knock at the doorway while standing crucified by rapping his knuckles against the door post His hands were nailed to.
+Jesus could knock at the doorway while standing crucified by rapping his knuckles against the doorpost to which His hands were nailed.

-There are many other interesting links not directly connected with the Passover sacrifice but associated with one’s doorways e.g. Deuteronomy 6:9; 20:11 so there probably was a mezuzah on Jesus’ cross and or Jesus was the mitzvoth on the doorway.
+There are many other interesting links not directly connected with the Passover sacrifice but associated with one’s doorways, e.g., Deuteronomy 6:9; 20:11, so there was a mezuzah on Jesus’ cross.
 There were many things carved in every available space around in the wood of the Temple and so were carved into the wood of the cross, cherubim, palm trees, open flowers (1 Kings 6:29).
 Since the Messiah sits enthroned between the cherubim, there were probably cherubim carved into the cross beam of the cross (Isaiah 37:16).

-Any of Jesus’ body that remained until the next day (all of it) was to be burned, but it could not be burned immediately because it was the Sabbath and no one was allowed to kindle a fire on the Sabbath (Exodus 35:3).
-So the burning had to wait until the next day, when kindling a fire was permitted, Easter Sunday. (but the sacrifice would become unclean if left until the third day so the burning of the body preceded dawn on the third day.
-At the resurrection Jesus’ body, as required, was consumed by fire (in this case holy fire).
-The requirements for the sacrifice confirm the day and the time of Jesus’ resurrection (The eighth day=Sunday) That is before dawn, but on the third day so sometime after midnight.
+Any of Jesus’ body that remained until the next day (all of it) was to be burned.
+But it could not be immediately burned because it was the Sabbath.
+No one was allowed to kindle a fire on the Sabbath (Exodus 35:3).
+So the burning had to wait until the next day, when kindling a fire was permitted, Easter Sunday. (but the sacrifice would become unclean if left until the third day, so the burning of the body preceded dawn on the third day.
+At the resurrection, Jesus’ body, as required, was consumed by fire (in this case holy fire).
+The requirements for the sacrifice confirm the day and the time of Jesus’ resurrection (The eighth day=Sunday).
+That is before dawn, but on the third day so sometime after midnight.

 The shroud of Turin indicates Jesus’ body was burned up at the resurrection.

-Luke 24:44-46 He said to them, "This is what I told you while I was still with you: Everything must be fulfilled that is written about me in the Law of Moses, the Prophets and the Psalms."
+Luke 24:44-46 He said to them, “This is what I told you while I was still with you: Everything must be fulfilled that is written about me in the law of Moses, the Prophets, and the Psalms.”
 Then he opened their minds so they could understand the Scriptures.
-He told them, "This is what is written: The Christ will suffer and rise from the dead on the third day.
-Jesus is conflating many scriptures in His statement.
-An offering rises of goes up.
-This is where Moses says He would rise on the third day.
+He told them, “This is what is written: The Christ will suffer and rise from the dead on the third day.
+Jesus is conflating many Scriptures in His statement.
+The smoke of an offering rises or goes up.
+Moses said He would rise on the third day.

-Exodus 12:11-12 This is how you are to eat it: with your cloak tucked into your belt, your sandals on your feet and your staff in your hand.
-Eat it in haste; it is the Yahweh's Passover.
-"On that same night I will pass through Egypt and strike down every firstborn--both men and animals--and I will bring judgment on all the gods of Egypt.
+This is how you are to eat it: with your cloak tucked into your belt, your sandals on your feet and your staff in your hand.
+Eat it in haste; it is Yahweh’s Passover.
+“On that same night I will pass through Egypt and strike down every firstborn--both men and animals--and I will bring judgment on all the gods of Egypt.
 I am the Yahweh.
+(Exodus 12:11-12)

 One was to eat the Passover prepared to depart.
 The Passover prepared for and led to the Exodus:

-The author believes that Jesus’ return will likely occur on a Passover—this can be discerned from Jesus’ command to keep watch because we don’t know the day or the hour of His return—but only on one night was there a command to keep watch and that night is Passover.
+The author believes that Jesus’ return will likely occur on a Passover—this can be discerned from Jesus’ command to keep watch because we don’t know the day or the hour of His return.
+Only on one night was there a command to keep watch and that night is Passover.
 Jesus did not ask us to stay awake every moment of every night.

 Matthew 24:36 “No one knows about that day or hour, not even the angels in heaven, nor the Son, but only the Father.
 Matthew 24:50 The master of that servant will come on a day when he does not expect him and at an hour he is not aware of.
 Matthew 25:13 “Therefore keep watch, because you do not know the day or the hour.
 Mark 13:32 “No one knows about that day or hour, not even the angels in heaven, nor the Son, but only the Father.
 Luke 12:46 The master of that servant will come on a day when he does not expect him and at an hour he is not aware of.
 He will cut him to pieces and assign him a place with the unbelievers.

-The cloak tucked into one’s belt and sandals on one’s feet and staff in hand all indicate that the departure is going to be in a great hurry and take a long time.
-Before our modern era sandals were often reserved for special occasions like battle or church.
-One did not tuck in one’s clock to walk, but to work or to run, and the staff was not needed for the short journey, but for the long hard journey.
+The cloak tucked into one’s belt, and sandals on one’s feet and staff in hand all indicate that the departure is going to be in a great hurry and take a long time.
+Before our modern era, sandals were often reserved for special occasions, like battle or church.
+One did not tuck in one’s clock to walk, but to work or to run, and the staff was not needed for a short journey, but the long hard journey.

 The blood of Jesus protects the whole household or family of God from being struck down.